 Also known as a Mexican husk tomato, tomatillos look like leaf-wrapped green tomatoes.
-They taste fresh and tangy which makes them perfect for salsa.
-We love to have tomatillo salsa verde with pork carnitas, Mexican enchiladas, or just with tortilla chips for dipping.
+They’re actually a tropical fruit!
+And they taste fresh and tangy which makes them perfect for salsa.
+We love to have tomatillo salsa verde with pork carnitas, Mexican enchiladas, and our quinoa burrito bowls.
+It’s also great with just a bowl of crispy tortilla chips for dipping.
 Prep tomatillos for making salsa by tearing off the paper-like husk and rinsing them in warm water to remove the sticky film from the skin.

 To Roast, Or Not To Roast

 Try it both ways and see what you like best!
 We prefer them raw for the fresh flavor, but roasting them will make your salsa a more subtle and sweet.
 To roast, just place the whole tomatillo (husked removed) in a dry skillet and frequently turn with tongs until the skin is browned.

 - 12-15 tomatillos

 - 2 limes, juiced

 - Prep the tomatillos by removing the husks and rinsing in warm water.

 - Coarsely chop the white onion.